asteca/ASteCA/docs/source/index.rst

 ASteCA
 ======

-This is the manual of operation for the Automated Stellar Cluster Analysis (``ASteCA``) package. ``ASteCA`` is an open source code developed entirely in Python, designed to handle the analysis applied to stellar clusters in order to determine their intrinsic/extrinsic fundamental parameters: metallicity, age, mass, binarity, extinction, distance, etc..
+**ASteCA** is pure Python open source tool designed to perform the analysis applied to stellar clusters in order to determine their intrinsic/extrinsic fundamental parameters: extinction, distance, metallicity, age, binarity, mass, etc..

 .. warning::
-   Version 0.5.0 is a complete re-write of ``ASteCA``.
+   Version 0.5.0 is a complete re-write of **ASteCA**.
 In previous versions it was a large Python script and from this version onward it is a proper Python package.
    This version also removed many of the features that were previously available, to concentrate on the fundamental parameters estimation.